chmitch/mdwguide/src/lab_5/README2.md

 ## Hints
-1. Use SQL Credential When Connecting to the Azure Synapse Analytics Data Warehouse
+1. Use SQL Credential when connecting to the Azure Synapse Analytics database
-2. Start the ASA service before connecting
+2. Make sure the ASA service is running in Azure Portal because it might auto paused based on your settings
 3. Create direct query mode data model first because you can convert direct query mode to imported mode but not vice versa
 4. Use Power BI Perforamance Analyzer to check power bi query time and performance
 5. [Samples reports](https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/wide-world-importers/power-bi-dashboards)